platform9/qbertconfig/README.rst

 Fetches kubeconfig from qbert API

-Although the `kubectl config`_ command is used to manage kubeconfigs, we have no way to pull a kubeconfig from Platform9 Managed Kubernetes’ Qbert API.
+`kubectl config`_ can be used used to manage kubeconfig files.
+However, gathering a kubeconfig file for a Platform9 Managed Kubernetes cluster is a manual process today.
 This aims to solve that problem by downloading and merging clusters’ kubeconfigs with existing kubeconfig files.

 Installation